MehdiN/mehdin.github.io/_pages/about.md

 <!-- I am a postdoctoral researcher on probabilistic machine learning for robotics and human activity
 analysis with a focus on uncertainty modeling. -->

-I recently obtained my Ph.D from INRIA, Nancy Grand Est, France, supervised by Dr. Francis Colas, Dr. Serena Ivaldi and Prof. Vincent Thomas.
+I recently obtained my Ph.D. at Inria Center of Lorraine University (Nancy, France), supervised by Dr. Francis Colas, Dr. Serena Ivaldi and Prof. Vincent Thomas.
 Before, I have obtained my master degree and the title of engineer from ENSTA Bretagne (Brest, France).

 # Contact